PrincessUjay/KodeCamp-04repo/Assignments/Assignments/Promotional_Task5/README.md

 ![Screenshot (52)](https://github.com/PrincessUjay/KodeCamp-04repo/assets/74983978/895d31a8-b11b-43be-a27c-6c8a0c71a4de)

 ### Step 5: Configure NAT Gateway
-- Navigate to the NAT Gateways section in the left-hand menu.
+a.
+Navigate to the NAT Gateways section in the left-hand menu.

-- Click on "Create NAT gateway" and Fill in the details:
+b.
+Click on "Create NAT gateway" and Fill in the details:
   - Subnet: Select PublicSubnet
   - Elastic IP Allocation ID: Click on "Allocate Elastic IP" and select it.
 - Click "Create NAT gateway".

-- To Update the Private Route Table:
+c.
+To Update the Private Route Table:
   - Navigate to the Route Tables section in the left-hand Menu
   - Select the PrivateRouteTable.
   - Go to the "Routes" tab and click "Edit routes".